Try it free

 END;$$;

-• The monitoring user will need to have USAGE grant on the dynatrace schema.
+• The monitoring user needs to have a USAGE grant on the dynatrace schema.

 GRANT USAGE ON SCHEMA dynatrace to <username>